al-kutub/every-marketplace/plugins/compounding-engineering/commands/work.md

 **How to Generate:**

-1. Complete current task(s) and update CSV status to "done"
+1. Complete current task(s) and update CSV status to "Completed"
 2. Read `docs/tasks.csv` to find next pending task
 3. Look up task number and title in `docs/implementation-plan.md`
 4. Format final line as: `Next task: /compounding-engineering:work Start with Task [NUMBER]: [TITLE]`